traineira/olio_task/README.md

   - Ruby 3.1.2
 * System dependencies
   - MySQL
+  - NodeJs
 ## Configuration
+  1. Install `rvm` following these instructions: https://rvm.io/rvm/install
+  2. Install `ruby 3.1.2` by following the RVM instruction, found here https://rvm.io/rubies/installing
-  1. Install all necessary gems by running:
+  3. Install all necessary gems by running:
       ```
       bundle install
       ```
-  2. Install Node(version used was v14.16.1) by running by following these instructions https://nodejs.org/en/download/ and then:
+  4. Install Node(version used was v14.16.1) by running by following these instructions https://nodejs.org/en/download/ and then:
      1. Install Yarn by running
         ```
         npm install --global yarn